 "I'm fortunate that I was introduced to the world of yoga and pranayama at an early age.
 That has been very useful to me.
 I always advise everyone to make this a part of their lives."
-These are the words of sturdy Prime Minister Mr. Narendra Modi, who is doing his bit to contribute as the world buckled up to celebrate International Yoga Day on June 21.
+These are the words of sturdy Prime Minister Mr Narendra Modi, who is doing his bit to contribute as the world buckled up to celebrate International Yoga Day on June 21.

 The tough leader wishes to establish not just one but two world records—first, for the largest yoga class and second, for the most nationalities in a yoga lesson.
-Expressing his belief in benefits of Yoga, our workaholic PM said "sometimes, we notice our mind works on one thing, the body on another, and time brings us in conflict.
+Expressing his belief in benefits of Yoga, our workaholic PM said "sometimes, we notice our mind works on one thing, the body on another, and time brings us into conflict.
 Yoga synchronises the heart, the mind, and the body.
 That is yoga."

 Here are some yoga poses by PM Modi that you must definitely learn now for a holistic approach towards a healthier mind, body and soul.